logo_le strade del gusto.jpeg

 In the meantime, how can we avoid the risk of the annoying cork taint associated with the use of cork, which often forces us to give up the precious contents of a bottle that has this defect?

 One of the latest innovations in the battle against the horrible cork taint is the Nomacorc Green Line, a new type of cork made from sugar cane.
-The corks are visually appealing and soft to the touch.
-A revolutionary technology promises precise control of the oxygen that enters the bottle using only natural products with zero environmental impact.
+The corks are attractive to look at and soft to the touch.
+A revolutionary technology promises precise control of the oxygen that penetrates the bottle using only natural products with zero environmental impact.
 Nomacorc is an industrial giant that alone holds 70% of synthetic closures, has produced 20 billion corks in 15 years, and has long been working on bio technologies.
-The Green Line includes a "Riserva" type specifically designed for wines with bottle aging of 25 years, thanks to a programmed oxygen permeability that decreases over the first year until it stabilizes at 0.6 mg every 12 months.
+The Green Line includes a "Riserva" type specifically designed for wines with bottle aging of 25 years, thanks to a programmed oxygen permeability that decreases during the first year until it stabilizes at 0.6 mg every 12 months.

-The search for a solution to the problem is pushing research forward to give wineries closures that are increasingly natural and high-performing.
-For example, DIAM, the French company that revolutionized agglomerated corks—made from assembled cork particles—has focused on technology, challenging the more expensive one-piece corks.
-About ten years ago, with the Diamant process, it began removing from cork the 140 molecules that can cause alterations in wine, such as the infamous TCA, or cork taint.
+The search for a solution to the problem is pushing research forward to provide wineries with closures that are increasingly natural and high-performing.
+This is where DIAM, the French company that revolutionized agglomerated corks—that is, cork particle corks—has focused on technology, challenging the more expensive single-piece corks.
+About ten years ago, with the Diamant process, it began to remove from cork the 140 molecules that can cause alterations in wine, such as the infamous TCA, or cork taint.
 More recently, Origine was created, an agglomerated cork made only from natural components.
 The cork granules are held together only by beeswax and vegetable oil.

-Another industrial giant, Amorim has instead introduced a sort of NDtech® electronic nose, which identifies smelly corks with a gas chromatograph.
-The certified ones cost about twice as much as one-piece corks, and only premium wines can afford them, but they are becoming a must that the most attentive buyers are beginning to insistently request from wineries.
+Another industrial giant, Amorim has instead developed a sort of electronic nose, NDtech®, which detects smelly corks with a gas chromatograph.
+The certified ones cost about twice as much as single-piece corks, and only premium wines can afford them, but they are becoming a must that the most attentive buyers are beginning to demand insistently from wineries.

-And which side are you on?
-Are you traditionalists, always and forever on the side of cork, or are you ready to accept the screwcap even for wines produced in Italy?
+And you, which side are you on?
+Are you traditionalists, always and forever on the side of the cork, or are you ready to accept the screw cap even for wines produced in Italy?

 LE STRADE DEL GUSTO@All Right Reserved 2026